olliegardner/seminar-roulette/timelog.md

 - _2 hour_ Setup Apache web server and installed Shibboleth onto the howard.dcs VM.
 - _1.5 hour_ Setup custom university user model and tried to get this to work with JWT authentication.

+## Week 5

 ### 20 Oct 2020

 - _2 hour_ Completely restructured project so that now Django and React aren't separate applications.
 This was done as Shibboleth can't interact with JWT as I expected.

+### 21 Oct 2020

+- _4 hour_ Continued with the setup of the VM which was causing me a lot of problems.
+Just need to get PostgreSQL setup on the VM now.